Computer engineering: History of computer engineering education

 The first computer engineering degree program in the United States was established in 1971 at Case Western Reserve University in Cleveland, Ohio.
-As of 2015, there were 250 ABET-accredited computer engineering programs in the U.S. In Europe, accreditation of computer engineering schools is done by a variety of agencies part of the EQANIE network.
+As of 2015, there were 250 ABET-accredited computer engineering programs in the U.S. In Europe, accreditation of computer engineering schools is done by a variety of agencies as part of the EQANIE network.
 Due to increasing job requirements for engineers who can concurrently design hardware, software, firmware, and manage all forms of computer systems used in industry, some tertiary institutions around the world offer a bachelor's degree generally called computer engineering.
 Both computer engineering and electronic engineering programs include analog and digital circuit design in their curriculum.
 As with most engineering disciplines, having a sound knowledge of mathematics and science is necessary for computer engineers.

 Education

 Computer engineering is referred to as computer science and engineering at some universities.
-Most entry-level computer engineering jobs require at least a bachelor's degree in computer engineering (or computer science and engineering).
-Typically one must learn an array of mathematics such as calculus, algebra and trigonometry and some computer science classes.
+Most entry-level computer engineering jobs require at least a bachelor's degree in computer engineering, electrical engineering or computer science.
+Typically one must learn an array of mathematics such as calculus, linear algebra and differential equations, along with computer science.
 Degrees in electronic or electric engineering also suffice due to the similarity of the two fields.
 Because hardware engineers commonly work with computer software systems, a strong background in computer programming is necessary.
 According to BLS, "a computer engineering major is similar to electrical engineering but with some computer science courses added to the curriculum".
 Some large firms or specialized jobs require a master's degree.

 It is also important for computer engineers to keep up with rapid advances in technology.
 Therefore, many continue learning throughout their careers.
 This can be helpful, especially when it comes to learning new skills or improving existing ones.
 For example, as the relative cost of fixing a bug increases the further along it is in the software development cycle, there can be greater cost savings attributed to developing and testing for quality code as soon as possible in the process, particularly before release.

-Profession: Computer engineer

-A person with a profession in computer engineering is called a computer engineer.